Japanese Culture and Traditions

 Japanese festivals (matsuri) often originate from Shinto rituals, including processions, dances, and music.
 The Korean equivalent would be its vibrant folk festivals, like the Boryeong Mud Festival or the Andong Mask Dance Festival.

 One significant difference is Chuseok, the Korean harvest festival.
-Similar to Thanksgiving, it involves families returning to their hometowns to pay respects to their ancestors.
+Like Thanksgiving, it involves families returning to their hometowns to pay respects to their ancestors.

 While bowing is common in Korea, the focus tends to be more on verbal expressions of respect and appropriate speech levels in the Korean language.